Vijay0159/springboot-notepad-app/src/main/resources/project-journal.md

 ---

 ## ❌ What Went Wrong / Impediments

-- **Swagger Upload UI Glitch**
-  Swagger initially failed to show a file chooser due to incorrect use of `@RequestParam` for file uploads.
 - **Swagger File Upload Glitch**: Swagger initially failed to render file upload UI due to incorrect `@RequestParam` usage.
 - **File Naming Confusion**: Filenames were appended with `.txt` incorrectly or inconsistently; resolved with smart extension logic.
 - **UI Development Delays**: Minimal UI was built due to prioritization of core backend functionality.